itsapi/web-design/README.md

 > If you want to start thinking about layouts etc.. that'll give me something
 > to work off.

+C:
+> Okay, great.
+Thanks for the reply.
+I will start coming up with some layout
+> possibilities.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 ### SimpleElegantWebPage - QUEUE